fina2/ipcc/README.md

 Centralized References;
 No client side soft to install;
 No hidden charges  (like MS Access);
-Works on all Operating Systems ;
+Works on all Operating Systems Lunux, Windows, MacOS;
 Effective Support & Maintenance;
 Multi User & Team  Work.